dbohdan/s2png/README.md

       -p password   encrypt/decrypt the output with password using RC4 (Warning: do not use this if you want actual secrecy!)
     Normally s2png detects which operation to perform by file type.
-You can circumvent this behavior with the following switches:
+You can override this behavior with the following switches:
       -e            force encoding mode
       -d            force decoding mode